 Security in the Cloud in the part of the services offered by third parties is part of the prospects for risk management of a company to run assessments.
-An assumption is taken granted that each service provider running their service from a data center that is definitely safer than your own.
+An assumption is taken for granted that each service provider running their service from a data centre is safer than your own.
 However with assumption based ideation, a serious issue like security in the cloud can not be determined.

 Security in the Cloud : The Parameters

 But when these service providers are asked for the details to confirm these assessments, many providers can not help but ask about the word – trust.
 Addressing this lack of visibility on the part of the services offered by third parties is part of the prospects for risk management of a company and it is important to make a correct assessment of this risk, which also depends on the cost.
 This evaluation phase has seven different areas of responsibility to consider for security in the cloud, each with its characteristics, and dependent on the type of cloud model that is in use – readers can read the article on Cloud Computing Service models for the details on the models.

 The Different Aspects of Security in the Cloud

 Generally, the client’s security is the responsibility of the owner of the service.
 In the case of SaaS, with a downloaded application, the question becomes more complicated.
 Of course, the end user has accepted the terms and conditions before downloading the app, but we know that there are not many who read the top of the condition to the bottom.
 In a public cloud, we do not know how the SaaS provider secures the connection and how the identification of the device in the cloud application is executed.
 There is a possibility of identifying an interception or theft of data.